Fall Prevention Checklist

 Below you will find a list of areas in and around your home.
 For each area, we have identified the most common fall hazards and provided safety tips for reducing and/or removing those hazards.
 As you go through each room, write out any changes and/or repairs that need to be completed then make a plan to implement the needed changes.
 Keep in mind that this guide does not list every potential fall risk in your home.
 Your house may have unique hazards because of your lifestyle.
 For example, if you spend a lot of time in the kitchen baking and cooking, there may be further precautions you will need to take.

 You can also download a printable version of the guide by clicking here.
-(PDF)
+(PDF) or call to order the updated version as seen on the right:

 Living Room & Bedroom